bitcoin-sv/minerid-reference/README.md

 #### Initial Setup

-Once the docker container is running, you will need to setup and configure your Miner ID by generating a Miner ID private key as well as setting up your [Validity Check Transaction output (VCTx)](https://github.com/bitcoin-sv-specs/brfc-minerid#323-key-design-decisions).
+Once the docker container is running, you will need to setup and configure your Miner ID by generating a Miner ID private key as well as a Revocation Key private key.
 You can do that using `docker exec`:

 ```console
 $ docker exec -it <CONTAINER> bash